 Kennedy Chi-pan Wong

 I am a Ph.D. candidate in sociology at the University of Southern California.
-As an international student born and raised in Hong Kong, I am deeply interested in how immigrants engage in anti-authoritarianism politics in their homeland, their residing country, and other places in the world.
+As an international student born and raised in Hong Kong, I am deeply interested in how immigrants engage in counter-hegemonic politics in their homeland, their residing country, and other places in the world.
 My research examines how Hongkongers migrants in the US and Canada engage in activism against autocratic regimes.

 Looking at immigrants as “actors” for global changes, instead of merely a demographic population outcome of political turmoil, my upcoming paper “how should we talk about 'we'” looks at how immigrants build coalitions with other immigrants who originate from states under the threat of war and authoritarianism.
 Using a constructivist multi-locale approach, I show how universal, multi-national, and national solidarity could co-exist in migrant activism when they build connections to different actors in the homeland, hostland, and beyond.